ultimate271/notes/book/Dragon/The Dragon and the King.md

 dragon and tell him of our plight, for the dragon is said to be wise, and perhaps he will have the solution to our problems."

+## The inital reluctance to take this route
 At first the people were of course reluctanct to summon a beast from another world to ours just so they could ask him about our socio-political issues of the day, but as time grew more and crops grew less, eventually the will of the mass turned to action.

+# The quest of the people
+## A group of them gathers, and they make their way to the mountains
 And so a group of those so inspired, and perhaps a little foolish, consisting of enlightened farm owners and noblemen of the town, took it upon themselves to go on a quest into the mountains to the West and summon this beast who may or